 Although not every kitty will obey commands or cooperate, is worth trying.
 Take the training as an opportunity to show your affection towards your pet.

 There are also cat treats available that have meat and other known ingredients.
 They also contain omega-3 fatty acids.
 You can also put sticky putty at the bottom of the planter.
-The best thing about sticky putty is that they are non-toxic, can be re-used, and does not dry out.
+The best thing about sticky putty is that they are non-toxic, can be re-used, and do not dry out.

 You can use mustard or pepper repellents